 - 1 tablespoon Chia seeds

-- Add the diced potatoes to a pan of boiling water.
-Return to the boil and simmer until tender, about 4-5 minutes.2 Potatoes
+- Add 2 Potatoes to a pan of boiling water.
+Return to the boil and simmer until tender, about 4-5 minutes.

-- Meanwhile, heat a pan and melt the butter.
-Add the onions.
-Cook over a low heat until softened, about 5 minutes.2 tablespoon Butter, 1 Onion
+- Meanwhile, heat a pan and melt 2 tablespoon Butter.
+Add 1 Onion.
+Cook over a low heat until softened, about 5 minutes.

 - Drain the potatoes and leave to steam dry for a few minutes.
 Mash the potatoes.

-- Add the cheese, cooked onions, chopped gherkins and mustard to the mashed potato.
-Mix well to combine everything.1 Onion, 150 g Cheddar cheese, 2 Gherkins, 1 teaspoon English mustard
+- Add 150 g Cheddar cheese, cooked onions, 2 Gherkins and 1 teaspoon English mustard to the mashed potato.
+Mix well to combine everything.

-- Slice the pastry lengthways in half.
-Divide the potato mixture along the two pieces of pastry.375 g Puff pastry
+- Slice 375 g Puff pastry lengthways in half.
+Divide the potato mixture along the two pieces of pastry.

 - Roll the pastry around the mixture.
 Repeat with the second roll and carefully turn the rolls over so they are seam side down.

 - Slice each roll into eight pieces.
-Brush with whisked egg and sprinkle over the chia seeds.1 Egg, 1 tablespoon Chia seeds
+Brush with 1 Egg (whisked) and sprinkle over the 1 tablespoon Chia seeds.

 - Arrange the rolls on a lined baking tray with space in between them (a).
 Bake in the oven for 25 minutes (b).